mdn/content/files/en-us/web/javascript/reference/global_objects/string/slice/index.md

 `slice()` extracts up to but not including `indexEnd`.
 For example, `str.slice(1, 4)` extracts the second character through the fourth character (characters indexed `1`, `2`, and `3`).

 - If `indexStart >= str.length`, an empty string is returned.
-- If `indexStart < 0`, the index starts counting from the end of the string.
-More formally, in this case the substring starts at `max(indexStart + str.length, 0)`.
+- If `indexStart < 0`, the index is counted from the end of the string.
+More formally, in this case, the substring starts at `max(indexStart + str.length, 0)`.
 - If `indexStart` is omitted, undefined, or cannot be converted to a number (using {{jsxref('Number', 'Number(indexStart)')}}), it's treated as `0`.
 - If `indexEnd` is omitted, undefined, or cannot be converted to a number (using {{jsxref('Number', 'Number(indexEnd)')}}), or if `indexEnd >= str.length`, `slice()` extracts to the end of the string.
-- If `indexEnd < 0`, the index starts counting from the end of the string.
-More formally, in this case the substring starts at `max(indexEnd + str.length, 0)`.
+- If `indexEnd < 0`, the index is counted from the end of the string.
+More formally, in this case, the substring ends at `max(indexEnd + str.length, 0)`.
 - If `indexEnd <= indexStart` after normalizing negative values (i.e. `indexEnd` represents a character that's before `indexStart`), an empty string is returned.

 ## Examples